exult/ExultAndroid/README.md

 # ExultAndroid
-Ancient, ort of Exult to Java for Android.
+Ancient, unmaintained port of Exult to Java for Android.

 Quoting Dominus on issue #1: